James P. Landis: Post-war life

 Following his honorable discharge from the military, Landis returned home to Mifflin County, where he resumed his work as a plasterer and married.
 In 1870, he resided in Lewistown, Derry Township with his wife, Annie (born in Pennsylvania, circa 1841).

 Sometime around 1889, Landis married Caroline E. (Heckman) Landis (1845–1922), a daughter of Benjamin Heckman.
 In 1910, he resided with her in Derry Township, where he was employed as a watchman for a local steel plant.
 Described once again as a house plasterer on the 1920 federal census, he was documented as residing in Lewistown's 5th Ward that year with "Carrie".

-His second wife then preceded him in death, passing away in Lewistown on October 18, 1922.
+His second wife then preceded him in death, dying in Lewistown on October 18, 1922.
 On October 1, 1924, he was awarded an increase in his U.S. Civil War Pension from $60 to $82 per month (made retroactive to August 1, 1923).
-His pension records during these years also documented that he was a Medal of Honor winner.
+His pension records during these years also documented that he was a Medal of Honor recipient.

-Landis was subsequently interred beside his wife at the Yeagertown Lutheran Cemetery in Mifflin County following his death at the age of 81 in that county's Derry Township on December 1, 1924.

 Medal of Honor citation

+The citation presented with Landis’ Medal of Honor reads the following:

 Rank and organization: Chief Bugler, 1st Pennsylvania Cavalry.
 Place and date: At Paines Crossroads, Va., April 5, 1865.
 Entered service at: ------.
 Birth: Mifflin County, Pa.
 Date of issue: May 3, 1865.